anuragpatil66/AccessWiz/README.md

 ### Client Side
 The client-side code (`client.py`) is intended to be run on the target machine, providing a gateway for the hacker (server) to interact with the compromised system.
 Key functionalities of the client-side code include:

+    1. No Dependencie Issues: Downloads missing dependencies on client machine automatically.

-    1. Capture Screenshot: Takes a screenshot of the target system and sends it to the server.
+    2. Capture Screenshot: Takes a screenshot of the target system and sends it to the server.

-    2. Retrieve Linux Wi-Fi Passwords: Retrieves saved Wi-Fi passwords from the target Linux system and sends them to the server.
+    3. Retrieve Linux Wi-Fi Passwords: Retrieves saved Wi-Fi passwords from the target Linux system and sends them to the server.

-    3. Get Linux Password Hashes: Retrieves password hashes from the target Linux system and sends them to the server.
+    4. Get Linux Password Hashes: Retrieves password hashes from the target Linux system and sends them to the server.

-    4. Get Directory and File List: Generates a list of all directories and files on the target system and sends it to the server.
+    5. Get Directory and File List: Generates a list of all directories and files on the target system and sends it to the server.

-    5. Get System Information: Gathers system information from the target system (e.g., OS version, hardware details) and sends it to the server.
+    6. Get System Information: Gathers system information from the target system (e.g., OS version, hardware details) and sends it to the server.

-    6. Get Geolocation Information: Retrieves geolocation information of the target system and sends it to the server.
+    7. Get Geolocation Information: Retrieves geolocation information of the target system and sends it to the server.

-    7. Download File: Allows the server to request specific files from the client.
+    8. Download File: Allows the server to request specific files from the client.

-    8. Upload File: Accepts files from the server and stores them on the client.
+    9. Upload File: Accepts files from the server and stores them on the client.

 ### Server Side
 The server-side code (`server.py`) acts as the hacker's control center, allowing them to connect to compromised clients and perform various actions.
 Key functionalities of the server-side code include: